tristankitto/ANDIE/README.md

     - This filter will apply a blur to the image based on the median colour of each pixel's neighbouring pixels.
 This filter depends on a radius input.
 The minimum value for the radius is 1 and the maximum is 10.
 The user selects the radius using a slider, once they have finished adjusting the slider the filter will apply to the image and then the user can either accept, continue adjusting, or cancel the action.
 - Emboss
     - Emboss
-        - There are 8 Emboss filters, each with a different direction (N, NE, E, etc.).
-Each filter applies an embossed effect to the image.
+        - There are eight Emboss filters, each with an evenly spaced cardinal direction (N, NE, E, etc.).
+These filters apply an embossed effect to the image.
     - Sobel
-        - Similar to the emboss filters the Sobel filters have a horizontal or vertical direction.
+        - Similar to the emboss filters, the Sobel filters have a horizontal or vertical direction.
 These filters also apply a similar effect to emboss.

 ## Colour
 <img src=README_screenshots/colour_screenshot.PNG height = "300" align = "top">